What is AI in gaming?.

 Yep, it can.
 AI has played a huge role in developing video games and tuning them to the preferences of the players.
 The most commonly used technique for this is machine learning.
 Basically, you could have the AI system learn from a lot of games, create approximate representations of the games, and then proceed to recombine the knowledge from these representations and use conceptual expansion to create new games.

 AI has been bringing some major changes to the world of gaming, and its role is growing at a rapid pace.
-It wouldn’t be surprising to see AI being used even more in the gaming industry in the near future, seeing how it helps create more challenging and engaging game experiences.
+It wouldn’t be surprising to see Artificial Intelligence in gaming being used even more in the near future, seeing how it helps create more challenging and engaging game experiences.